kubic-project/kubic-o-o/blog/_posts/2018-03-22-introduction.md

 It leverages our long experience with `btrfs`, `zypper` and `snapper` to update a system _without touching the running system_.

 All package updates are prepared as a single operation in a btrfs snapshot.
 This snapshot is not used until the next reboot.
-Any problems can be _immediately rolled back_ by discarding the this transactional snapshot and rebooting again, instantly returning the system to it's working order.
+Any problems can be _immediately rolled back_ by discarding this transactional snapshot and rebooting again, instantly returning the system to its working order.

 When coupled with a **read-only root filesystem**, users are left with a robust running operating system that they can be confident will not change in any way at all while it's running, and can be confidently returned to working order if updates have unintended side-effects.